 What Are the Penalties for Not Paying Tax in Singapore?

 As mentioned, Singapore takes tax avoidance very seriously, and so the penalties are appropriately severe.
-Those found guilty of tax avoidance in Singapore may be subject to:

 How Companies Can Avoid Committing Tax Evasion in Singapore

 The Singapore taxation system is designed to be fair and transparent, so companies who do not wish to face tax evasion penalties need only follow the Singapore tax rules.

 To ensure Singapore follows through on its promises of transparency, they have made it compulsory for all Singapore businesses to keep adequate transaction records.